Tech1k/Tech1k/README.md

 ![Kristian Kramer](kristian-og-banner-github.png)

-### I'm a 17 year old full stack programmer, crypto founder, entrepreneur, CEO, CTO, and more based in Aurora Colorado
+### I'm a 17 year old full stack programmer and more based in Colorado

-- ⌨️  CEO, CTO, and Founder of [Beyondcoin](https://beyondcoin.io), a cryptocurrency going beyond.
-- ⌨️  Former member of the Litecoin Foundation.
-- 💡   Most recent project: [HelloESP](https://helloesp.com), a website fully hosted off of an ESP32.
-- 🌱  Currently learning Golang and Rust.

 ### ⚡️ Technical Skills
 - Experienced in C++, C, C#, Java, JavaScript, PHP, Bash, and more.